Jeyatharsini/splunk-sdk-android/README.md

 ## License

-The Splunk Java Software Development Kit is licensed under the Apache License 2.0.
+The Splunk Android Software Development Kit is licensed under the Apache License 2.0.
 Details can be found in the LICENSE file.